 Throughout the summer and fall, farmer’s market stands and grocery bins alike are overflowing with summer squash of various sizes and shapes in beautiful hues of green and yellow.
-Unlike winter squash that are left to ripen and mature, summer squash are picked early, when their skins are soft and edible.
-That’s important because the rind is rich in vitamin A and C, which support our body’s existing antioxidant systems in neutralizing free radicals and preventing cell damage.
+Unlike winter squash that is left to ripen and mature, summer squash is picked early, when the skin is soft and edible.
+This is important because the rind is rich in vitamins A and C, which support our body’s existing antioxidant systems in neutralizing free radicals and preventing cell damage.

-Summer squash should be dense, relatively shiny, and blemish free with a soft rind.
-Pick the smaller squash over large, about 21/2”- 4” long is ideal for zucchini.
-If the rind is too hard the squash is likely over-ripe and will have large seeds and stringy flesh.
+Summer squash should be dense, relatively shiny, and blemish-free with a soft rind.
+Pick the smaller squash over large, about six to eight inches long.
+If the rind is too hard, the squash is likely over-ripe and will have large seeds and stringy flesh.

-Summer squash can be used easily as a pizza topping, in pasta sauce, stir fried, or as a delicious part of a quintessential summer kabob.
-Grated zucchini can also be used in Zucchini bread or even zucchini brownies.
-Use it to make a French inspired dish like our Quinoa with Roasted Ratatouille.
-Or try our Giambotta, Zucchini Ricotta Pizza or Zucchini Tomato Pasta.
+Summer squash can be used easily as a pizza topping, in pasta sauce, stir fried, or as a delicious component of a quintessential grilled summer kabob.
+Grated zucchini is lovely in our Zucchini Bread or even zucchini brownies.